BA372 — Tarchitecture — Marketecture

 - In yet other words: !!!
-Every time you recognize a specific problem as an instance of a class of problems, you create the opportunity to not only solve the specific problem (kluge), but also similar future problems) !!!
+Every time you recognize a specific problem as an instance of a class of problems, you create the opportunity to not only solve the specific problem (kludge), but also similar future problems) !!!

 - However; be careful not to overdue this.
-Taken to the extreme, any particular case is a case of 'something,' yet designing a system which can handle 'anything' is doomed for both failure to finish and extreme complexity.
+Taken to the extreme, any particular case is a case of 'something,' yet designing a system which can handle 'anything and everything' is doomed for both failure to finish and extreme complexity.

 - Harness feedback: